A Quick Takachiho Gorge and Takachiho, Japan Travel Guide

 How to Get to Takachiho by Car

-We first visited Takachiho when we were driving on a Kyushu road trip and it was a terrific way to explore Takachiho.
-Depending on where you are driving from you’ll either take the expressways or a few smaller highways.
-If you are planning a Kyushu road trip then it is definitely worth getting a Kyushu Expressway Pass (KEP) which allows unlimited driving on the Kyushu Expressway, combined with the ETC card you don’t have to stop at the toll booths and simply pay additional tolls when returning your rental car.
+During both of our visits to Takachiho, we were on a Kyushu road trip so we ended up driving to Takachiho which is a terrific way to explore the town.
+Depending on where you are driving from, you’ll take the expressways or a few smaller highways.
+If you are planning a Kyushu road trip then it is worth getting a Kyushu Expressway Pass (KEP) which allows unlimited driving on the Kyushu Expressway, combined with the ETC card you don’t have to stop at the toll booths and simply pay additional tolls when returning your rental car.

 - From Fukuoka: Around 2 hours 40 minutes